 After completing the prequalification, the lender will tell you if you are prequalified and the amount you are qualified for.
 At that time, you will discuss what price range is within your monthly budget (or BAH).
 You may even be able to complete a prequalification, learn you are prequalified, and start looking at homes all within the same day.

 We would strongly encourage you to get prequalified sooner than later.
 This allows you to know all your options when you are ready to purchase a home.

 Now that you know what a VA home loan is and how to use it, are you ready to take the plunge?
-If you are, we encourage you to ask their real estate agent who the VA lending authority is in the area when it comes to VA home loans.
+If you are, we encourage you to ask your real estate agent who the local lending authority is when it comes to VA home loans.

 Working with a real estate agent that knows the ins-and-outs of the VA home loan can save you thousands of dollars and help put you in a home much sooner than you may have originally thought.
-Since there is no down payment requirement, you really can start looking for a home and get started today.
+Since there is no down payment requirement, you really can start looking at houses for sale today.